ebd622/docs/devoxx_be_2023/README.md

     * Platform therad (PT) - traditional operating system thread
     * Virtual thread (VT)
   * VT is attacted to PT whenever it performs work
-  * Virtual thread has abitilty to detach itelf from a platform thread whenever it hits a blocking point (so, it is never blocks a platfoem thread)
+  * VT has abitilty to detach itelf from a PT whenever it hits a blocking point (so, it is never blocks a platfoem thread)
   * Whenever a blocking conditions is being released, a VT is reatached to PT again
   * The most important aspect of adopting VT in a Spting stack is the server container setup (8:57)
   * Traditional Spring MVC setup (on either Tomcat or Jetty) runs withing a thread pool managed by a server container: